 Mont Sourire Location and Map

-Montagne Noire is located in the Lanaudière region, just east of the border with the Laurentian region.
+Montagne Noire is located in the Lanaudière region, just east of the border with the Laurentian region (link to Google Maps).
 The trailhead is a few kilometres east of the resort village of Saint-Donat-de-Montcalm.

 How to Get to Mont Sourire